6 Ways to Outsmart Porch Pirates

 A cheaper solution: a large urn or potted plant to hide packages in or behind, which can provide enough camouflage to deter opportunists.
 “The risk of theft increases the more you have things just sitting out in the open,” says Kwong.

-Now that you know how to guard against porch pirates, find out 11 home security mistakes that put you at risk.
+Now that you know how to guard against porch pirates, find out why you need to stop commenting on viral Facebook memes.